Tony Lawrence (singer): Work as performer and concert promoter

 The second festival in 1968 attracted a wider range of performers, including Count Basie, Bobby "Blue" Bland, Tito Puente, and Mahalia Jackson.
 It was filmed by documentary maker Hal Tulchin, and excerpts were broadcast on WNEW-TV in New York.
 Lawrence also directed the 1969 festival, held in Mount Morris Park.
 He secured additional sponsorship from Maxwell House, as well as a wide range of performers including Nina Simone, B. B. King, the Staple Singers, and Stevie Wonder.
 The event, taking place over several weekends, was again filmed by Tulchin, and also involved the participation of community activists and civic leaders including Jesse Jackson.
 Two hour-long specials were broadcast nationally by CBS in July and September 1969.
 Lawrence then organised the "Tony Lawrence Love Festival", held in Newark, New Jersey in October 1969, and featuring Bobby Bland and The Chambers Brothers.
 Filmed by Tulchin, the concert was broadcast by NBC the following month.

 Lawrence made plans for further festivals, aiming to turn the Harlem festival into an international touring enterprise, and made recordings aimed at promoting the festivals.
 However, a shortage of funding meant that the plans failed to materialize.
 In 1972, Lawrence made a series of allegations in the Amsterdam News against two of his former legal and business partners, claiming financial irregularities.
 He took legal action against them for fraud, and also claimed that an attempt had been made on his life and that it remained under threat from the Mafia.
 The Amsterdam News noted that Lawrence's claims were unsubstantiated, and, at the urging of Shirley Chisholm and Charles Rangel, the legal action was dropped.
 Lawrence also made claims against Tulchin over ownership of the recordings, and attempted to set up his own film company, Uganda Productions.

 Lawrence organised further, smaller, versions of the Harlem Cultural Festival in 1973 and 1974.
 In 1974, he attempted to set up an International Harlem Cultural Festival, but the plans did not proceed.

 Later activities, and unconfirmed death

 He continued to appear occasionally as a singer in nightclubs into the 1980s, and in local theatrical productions, before disappearing from public life.
-Former work colleagues described Lawrence as an enigma, one saying "you never knew where he had been or what he had been up to."
+Former colleagues described Lawrence as an enigma, one saying "you never knew where he had been or what he had been up to."

 When work started, following Tulchin's death in 2017, on preparing and editing the films for release, several of those who had previously worked with Lawrence assumed that he had died.
 In 2021, in writing about the documentary film Summer of Soul based around Tulchin's film of the 1969 festival, Rolling Stone reported that it had been "not able to find any confirmation of Lawrence’s death nor any records of his whereabouts."